-PART 20: THE BIOLOGICAL AND TOXIN WEAPONS CONVENTION IMPLEMENTATION ACT
+PART 23: BIOLOGICAL AND TOXIN WEAPONS CONVENTION IMPLEMENTATION ACT

-Clause 105 of Bill C-55 enacts the Biological and Toxin Weapons Convention Implementation Act, whose stated purpose is "...to fulfil Canada's obligations under the Convention on the Prohibition of the Development, Production and Stockpiling of
+Clause 106 of Bill C-7 enacts the Biological and Toxin Weapons Convention Implementation Act, whose stated purpose is "... to fulfil Canada's obligations under the Convention on the Prohibition of the Development, Production and Stockpiling of

-Bacteriological (Biological) and Toxin Weapons and on their Destruction" (the Convention).
-(9) The proposed Act is divided into four parts: implementation of the Convention, enforcement, information and documents, and regulations.
-A related amendment to the Criminal Code is in clause 106(b.1) of the Bill.
+Bacteriological (Biological) and Toxin Weapons and on their Destruction" (the Convention).(11) The proposed Act is divided into four parts: implementation of the Convention, enforcement, information and documents, and regulations.
+A related amendment to the Criminal Code is in clause 108(b.1) of Bill C-7.
+Part 23 of this Bill is virtually identical to Part 20 of Bill C-55.

 Sections 6 and 7 of the proposed Act describe the activities it prohibits.
 Under section 6, no person shall develop, produce, retain, stockpile, otherwise acquire or possess, use or transfer any biological agent or toxin for any non-peaceful purposes or develop, produce, retain, stockpile, otherwise acquire or possess, use or transfer any weapon, equipment and other means of delivery of agents or toxins for use in armed conflict.
 Section 6 incorporates the text of Article I of the Convention with some slight modifications.
 The proposed Act adds the "possession" of biological agents and toxins to the list of prohibited activities, making it more explicit than the Convention.
-On the other hand, the Convention's reference to the "origin or method of production, of types and in quantities" in relation to the microbial or other biological agents or toxins is not included in the text of the proposed Act; the motivation for this change is unknown.
+On the other hand, the Convention's reference to the "origin or method of production, of types and in quantities" in relation to the microbial or other biological agents is not included in the text of the proposed Act; the motivation for this change is unknown.
 The Act's statement that activities carried out for biological defence are exempt from the prohibition is not included in the Convention.

 Section 7 of the proposed Act recognizes that a number of statutes already serve to control the production, possession, use and transfer of biological agents.
 These Acts include: the Food and Drugs Act, the Health of Animals Act, the Plant Protection Act, the Feeds Act, the Fertilizers Act, the Seeds Act, the Meat Inspection Act, the Fisheries Act, and the Pest Control Products Act.
 Section 7 allows for a licensing regime either under section 20 of the Act or under any other Act of Parliament.
-It prohibits the import and export of biological agents, except as authorized under the Export and Import Permits Act which already has a number of biological agents on its Export Control List, thereby requiring a permit for their exportation.
+It prohibits the import and export of biological agents, except as authorized under the Export and Import Permits Act, which already has a number of biological agents on its Export Control List, thereby requiring a permit for their exportation.

 Enforcement of the proposed Act is covered in sections 8 through 16.
 Section 8 allows for the establishment of a National Authority if required, either to ensure compliance with the Convention or under international obligations.
 This National Authority would be responsible for coordination among the various federal departments involved and between levels of government, because the proposed Act would be binding on federal and provincial jurisdictions pursuant to section 5.
-This section on enforcement was subjected to minor changes since the introduction of C-42.
+This section on enforcement was subjected to minor changes since the introduction of Bill C-42 in 2001, and is identical to the corresponding section of Bill C-55.
 In section 9, the Minister will, in addition to the designation of inspectors, have responsibility for setting the conditions applicable to their activities.
 Two additional modifications in section 10 are a consequence of the previous change.

-(9) The full text of the Convention on the Prohibition of the Development, Production and Stockpiling of Bacteriological (Biological) and Toxin Weapons and on their Destruction is available at: http://disarmament.un.org/TreatyStatus.nsf/44E6EEABC9436B78852568770078D9C0/FFA7842E7FD1D0078525688F0070B82D?OpenDocument.
+(11) The full text of the Convention on the Prohibition of the Development, Production and Stockpiling of Bacteriological (Biological) and Toxin Weapons and on their Destruction is available at: http://disarmament.un.org/TreatyStatus.nsf/44E6EEABC9436B78852568770078D9C0/FFA7842E7FD1D007 8525688F0070B82D?OpenDocument.
+It was signed in 1972.